About Thomas Mathias

 Teachers

 As there have been so many beautiful teachers in my life, I won't list them all.
-These are some people that made some of the most significant impact on my work and journey: Mooji, Adyashanti, Swami Atmananda Udasin from Ajatananda Ashram in Rishikesh, Michaël Bijker (qi-gong and pranayama), Surinder Singh (Hatha Yoga) from Swasti Yoga in Rishikesh, Lama Lena (Dzogchen & Mahamudra), Christopher 'Hareesh' Wallis (Classical Tantra), Ganga Mira (Disciple of papaji-Ramana Maharshi), and Ty Landrum (Ashtanga-Vinyasa Yoga).
+These are some people that made some of the most significant impact on my work and journey: Mooji, Adyashanti, Swami Atmananda Udasin from Ajatananda Ashram in Rishikesh, Michaël Bijker (qi-gong and pranayama), Surinder Singh (Hatha Yoga) from Swasti Yoga in Rishikesh, Lama Lena (Dzogchen & Mahamudra), Christopher 'Hareesh' Wallis (Classical Tantra), Ganga Mira (Disciple of papaji-Ramana Maharshi), and Ty Landrum (Black Lotus Yoga).

 I have also spend a significant amount of my time with the Vipassana school of S.N.
 Goenka, which trained me in intense Vipassana meditation, which was a powerful journey but a phase that clearly ended for me in 2022.